 Yet even being drunk didn’t eliminate these feelings.
 I wouldn’t even say that solo travel has eliminated these feelings.
 But at the time I was travelling, meeting and talking to new people all the time – after a week or two – felt wholly natural and easy-going.

-However, exposure therapy can also work with more significant exposures to anxiety-inducing scenarios.
-Going from severe social anxiety – the kind that involves complete avoidance of certain situations as a result of the extreme distress they cause – to solo travel may be far too daunting and unmanageable.
+However, someone who experiences severe social anxiety – the kind that involves complete avoidance of certain situations as a result of the extreme distress they cause – may find solo travel to be far too daunting and unmanageable.
 Travelling alone with this kind of anxiety may result in, at best, cancelling the trip, or, at worst, having anxiety or panic attacks when abroad, without your usual support network.
 So perhaps solo travel as exposure therapy is best suited to milder forms of social anxiety.